Grand Trunk Railway Literary and Scientific Society: Lectures and programming

-Gifts to the Institute
+Gifts to the institute

-In 1861, when His Royal Highness the Prince of Wales visited the new rail bridge in Montreal, Victoria Bridge, he presented the Point St. Charles, Montreal location of the Institute a gift of $440 for the benefit of the employees.
-The Directors of the Grand Trunk Railway handed over the sum to the Committee of the Institute for the purchase of new books.
+In 1861, when the Prince Edward, Prince of Wales, visited the new railway bridge in Montreal, Victoria Bridge, he presented the Point St. Charles location of the institute a gift of $440 for the benefit of the employees.
+The directors of the Grand Trunk Railway handed over the sum to the committee of the institute for the purchase of new books.

-On March 27, 1879, the Point St. Charles, Montreal branch of the Institute received a gift from Mr. J. Curtis Clark, in the form of five framed pictures of Her Most Gracious Majesty the Queen, His Excellency the Governor General the Marquis of Lorne, Her Royal Highness the Princess Louise, the late Governor General the Earl of Dufferin, and the Countess of Dufferin.
+On March 27, 1879, the Point St. Charles branch of the institute received a gift from J. Curtis Clark, in the form of five framed pictures of Queen Victoria, the Governor General John Campbell, Marquess of Lorne, the Princess Louise, Marchioness of Lorne, the late Governor General the Frederick Hamilton-Temple-Blackwood, Earl of Dufferin, and Hariot, Countess of Dufferin.

-Other Locations
+Other locations

-The Institute was also located in GTR stations in the Ontario towns of Belleville, Stratford, and Lindsay.
+The institute was also located in GTR stations in the Ontario towns of Belleville, Stratford, and Lindsay.

-The Institute in Lindsay, Ontario operated from 1890 to 1923 with a reading room and library on the second floor of the station located at Durham and William Streets.
+The institute in Lindsay operated from 1890 to 1923 with a reading room and library on the second floor of the station at Durham and William Streets.
 The library contained 1600 volumes of books.
-Hours of operation were 2pm to 5pm and 7pm to 9pm six days a week.
-The librarian, David Callison Trew (1844-1925), was paid $8 per month.
-The fee for membership was 5 cents per month.
+Hours of operation were 2 to 5 pm and 7 to 9 pm six days a week.
+The librarian, David Callison Trew (1844–1925), was paid $8 per month.
+The fee for membership was 5¢ per month.
 In 1914, a spark from a passing engine set the station's roof on fire.
 The extent of the damage was to the roof and attic of the building.
 The greatest loss for the library was to the periodicals on the tables.
 "The cases saved the books."